onionshare/onionshare/docs/source/install.rst

 Install in Linux
 ----------------

-There are various ways to install OnionShare for Linux, but the recommended way is to use either the `Flatpak <https://flatpak.org/>`_ or the `Snapcraft <https://snapcraft.io/>`_ package.
+There are various ways to install OnionShare for Linux, but the recommended way is to use either the `Flatpak <https://flatpak.org/>`_ or the `Snap <https://snapcraft.io/>`_ package.
-Flatpak and Snapcraft ensure that you'll always use the newest version and run OnionShare inside of a sandbox.
+Flatpak and Snap ensure that you'll always use the newest version and run OnionShare inside of a sandbox.

-Snapcraft is built-in to Ubuntu and Flatpak is built-in to Fedora, but which you use is up to you.
+Snap support is built-in to Ubuntu and Fedora comes with Flatpak support, but which you use is up to you.
 Both work in all Linux distributions.

 **Install OnionShare using Flatpak**: https://flathub.org/apps/details/org.onionshare.OnionShare

-**Install OnionShare using Snapcraft**: https://snapcraft.io/onionshare
+**Install OnionShare using Snap**: https://snapcraft.io/onionshare

-You can also download and install a PGP-signed ``.flatpak`` or ``.snap`` packages from https://onionshare.org/dist/ if you prefer.
+You can also download and install PGP-signed ``.flatpak`` or ``.snap`` packages from https://onionshare.org/dist/ if you prefer.

 .. _verifying_sigs: